-In an effort to encourage bison to anchor to the reintroduction zone, Parks Canada built 13 adjustable drift fences designed to encourage bison from leaving the reintroduction zone.
+To encourage bison to anchor to the reintroduction zone, Parks Canada built 13 adjustable drift fences designed to encourage bison from leaving the reintroduction zone.
 Collectively they spanned 7.8 km across 13 pinch points on the periphery of the reintroduction zone in 2017 and 2018.
 Of these, two (Panther and Red Deer) have proven to be crucial to encouraging bison to stay in the reintroduction zone.
 Some of the others were ineffective or unnecessary and nine were removed over the last several years.
 Only six kilometers of drift fencing remains across four sites (Figure 6).

-In order to arrive at the optimal design of these fences, Parks Canada team members rigorously tested several configurations and analyzed 6,104 wildlife-fence interactions with 34 remote cameras.
+To arrive at the optimal design of these fences, Parks Canada team members rigorously tested several configurations and analyzed 6,104 wildlife-fence interactions with 34 remote cameras.
 The resulting design was a 150cm-high, five-wire fence that is permeable to wildlife but deflects bison (Figure 8).
 There were no significant changes in wildlife activity, speed or through movements before versus after fence construction.

 Monitoring and maintenance of these fences is ongoing.
-Located in remote, rugged terrain, they are prone to damage from fallen trees and seasonal flooding.
-This requires frequent maintenance checks by staff (every 2-3 weeks) who undertake multiday backcountry trips by foot, horseback and ski to access the fences.
+Located in remote, rugged terrain, they are prone to damage from fallen trees and seasonal flooding, requiring frequent maintenance checks.